 COVID-19 facts and advice

-KTH is continuously adapting our operations in regard to the global COVID-19 outbreak and takes all necessary precautions to keep our students safe.
+KTH is continuously adapting our operations in regard to the global COVID-19 pandemic and takes all necessary precautions to keep our students safe.
 Thousands of new international students join us every year and aside from providing you with a world-class education, we work hard to make your time at KTH as comfortable and safe as possible.
 Gathered on this page you will find the most commonly asked questions from admitted students regarding COVID-19.

 Payments and refunds for fee-paying students